-DON: The second coming is the second coming.
+DON: His second coming is His second coming.

 JOHN: No, no, it wouldn’t necessarily be three.
 There are, in the Bible, two resurrections.
 The first resurrection and the second resurrection.

-JOHN: Okay, the first resurrection has three parts.
-Christ, the first fruits, the Old Testaments saints, and then the church.
-Three parts, first resurrection, why can’t the second coming have two parts or three parts?
-Or however many parts God decides.
+JOHN: Okay.
+The first resurrection has three parts.
+Christ the Firstfruits, the Old Testament saints, and then the Church.
+Three parts, first resurrection.
+Why can’t the second coming have two parts or three parts or however many parts God decides?

-DON: Well, then that’s very true, I’ll go along with that.
+DON: Well, that’s very true; I’ll go along with that.

-JOHN: Okay, you also have the fact that when He came the first time He came and then He came and then He came.
-First He came into the world when He was born, but He didn’t come into His ministry until He was 30.
+JOHN: Okay.
+You also have the fact that when He came the first time, He came, and then He came, and then He came.
+First He came into the world when He was born, but He didn’t come into His ministry till He was 30.
 And He didn’t come from the grave until the end of His ministry.
-So He came to the earth and then He came to the ministry and then He came back from the grave.
-So you, you know, you don’t want to get too carried away with just the numbers.
+So, He came to the earth, and then He came to the ministry, and then He came back from the grave.
+So, you know, you don’t want to get too carried away with just the numbers.
 In His first coming, there were several phases.
-In His second coming there will be several phases also, so you want to leave room for that.
+In His second coming, there’ll be several phases also.
+So, you want to leave room for that.

 DON: I see.